The Poker Club: Membership

 The club was said by Dr. Carlyle to consist of all the literati of Edinburgh and its surroundings.
 The establishment was frugal and moderate, "as that for all clubs for a public purpose should be.
 The dinner was set soon after two o'clock, at one shilling a head, the wine to be confined to sherry and claret, and the reckoning to be called at six o’clock".

 The first fifteen members were chosen by nomination, the rest by ballot, "two black balls to exclude the candidate".
 A new "preses" (chairman) was chosen at each meeting.
 There were three office bearers: the Secretary, Sir William Pulteney, the Assassin, Andrew Crosbie and the Assassin’s Assessor, David Hume "without whose assent nothing could be done, so that between "plus" and "minus" there was likely to be no bloodshed".

-The minute book of 1776 names forty three members, including Joseph Black, "Jupiter" Carlyle, Sir John Clerk of Eldin, Henry Dundas, Adam Ferguson, Lord Elibank, Sir John Dalrymple, John Hume, David Hume, William Robertson, John Robison, George Dempster, and Adam Smith.
+The records are held at University of Edinburgh Library, Heritage Collections, reference Coll-1564 and the minute book of 1776 names forty three members, including Joseph Black, "Jupiter" Carlyle, Sir John Clerk of Eldin, Henry Dundas, Adam Ferguson, Lord Elibank, Sir John Dalrymple, John Home, David Hume, William Robertson, John Robison, George Dempster, and Adam Smith.